oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 tools exist for creating and manipulating information in JSON format.

- - a JADN schema is structured data that can be generated and transformed programmatically
+ - A JADN schema is structured data that can be generated and transformed programmatically
- - JADN schemas employ a simple, regular structure (every type definition has the same five fields)
+ - Types in JADN schemas are defined using a simple, regular structure (every type definition has the same five fields)

 Abstract Syntax Notation One [[ASN.1](#asn1)] is another